bastelfreak/testcontrolrepo/site/profiles/REFERENCE.md

 #### Private Classes

 * `profiles::cleanup::agent`: ensures that the puppet agents have the correct config to update themself
+* `profiles::cleanup::classifier`: ensures that the classifier data backend is available
 * `profiles::cleanup::node_group`: removes data from the PE Master node group if required
 * `profiles::cleanup::puppetconf`
 * `profiles::cleanup::user_data`: removes bad data from user_data.conf